GET DIRECTV

 From classic sitcoms to sharp dramedies, dark comedies and everything in between, some TV shows have a way of making you laugh until your stomach hurts.
 The best comedy series seamlessly blend witty punchlines, clever storytelling and moments of comic relief that feel effortless.
 On the flip side, some so-called “comedies” miss the mark entirely—but don’t worry, we’re here to help you skip those.

 If you’re on the hunt for a truly funny show, you’ve come to the right place.
-Whether you love smart, character-driven humor like Only Murders in the Building, family-friendly laughs from The Goldbergs or fresh hits like High Potential, this list rounds up the 15 best comedies and sitcoms on TV right now.
+Whether you love smart, character-driven humor like Georgie & Mandy’s First Marriage, family-friendly laughs from The Conners or fresh hits like High Potential, this list rounds up the 15 best comedies and sitcoms on TV right now.
 Be sure to check back for updates on what real TV lovers are enjoying right now—you won’t want to miss these hilarious picks.

 Watch new comedy TV shows and old favorites on DIRECTV.